Get the most out of your yard by planting food-producing trees, shrubs, and plants.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate

 Statement for more information.

-By planting fruit bearing trees, shrubs and plants, you can have sweet juicy strawberries, sun-ripened peaches, crisp tasty apples, and lots of other fresh fruit, garden to table throughout the season.
+By planting fruit-bearing trees, shrubs, and plants, you can have sweet juicy strawberries, sun-ripened peaches, crisp tasty apples, and lots of other fresh fruit, garden to the table throughout the season.
 Maximize the length of the fruit season by planting several fruit varieties with different ripening times.

 Some tips on growing fruit:

 - Only grow fruit you love to eat